MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-start.md

 ### Update the Moodle config file

-Update the database detail parameters in the Moodle configuration file, */moodle/config.php*.
+Update the database detail parameters in the Moodle configuration file `/moodle/config.php`.

 To get the DNS name for this task: